Abdalaziz-Badawi/Writers/README.md

-#
+# Writers Archives

 ## Overview

-**MyApp** is a versatile Word-processor Text-Editor application designed specifically for writers of all types, journalists, copywriters, authors of novels, books, stories, poems, simply of all types, providing seamless functionality across both desktop and mobile platforms.
+**Writers** is a versatile Word-processor Text-Editor application designed specifically for writers of all types, journalists, copywriters, authors of novels, books, stories, poems, simply of all types, providing seamless functionality across both desktop and mobile platforms.
 It offers a range of features to enhance productivity and user experience.

 ## Features